RachelNurmi91/American-Urban-Legends-Static/README.md

 > **NOTICE:** This application has been redesigned to be dynamic through the use of React.
 The newest repo can be found [here](https://github.com/RachelNurmi91/American-Urban-Legends).
+> > [!NOTE]
+> Highlights information that users should take into account, even when skimming.

 # AmericanUrbanLegends
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)